-Radiant systems are also able to detect unwanted particles on glass, surfaces, and transparent layers due to their high-dynamic-range (up to 61 dB depending on sensor option) CCD imaging, and extremely high-resolution (to 43 megapixels).
+Radiant systems are also able to detect unwanted particles on glass, surfaces, and transparent layers due to their high-dynamic-range imaging, and extremely high resolutions.

 Dynamic range heightens the amount of grayscale values in each image, to ensure that subtle contrast variations are identifiable to examine fine details.
 So they can be identified and removed before shipping, the specifications of Radiant cameras ensure that pixel-sized particles are clearly discernible from image noise.

 Radiant automated visual inspection software detects particles on this metallic surface, which can cause unwanted variations in surface finish.

 Utilized for cosmetic surface inspection, Advanced Vision systems supply all the advantages of automated inspection, including quantifiable results and objective analysis, while gathering the data required for error tracking to optimize production operations.

 Radiant software supplies an extensive set of machine vision inspection tools for production-level monitoring and pass/fail test sequencing to enable manufacturers to automate any visual quality inspection process.

 Radiant’s photometry-based systems can be utilized to inspect components with imperceptibly precise tolerances, such as glass & transparent layers (particle detection, air bubbles), keyboards (measuring gaps between characters, keys, etc.), and more.
 They can identify defects that may be missed by human inspectors.

 Advanced Vision inspection addresses assembly verification and all aspects of appearance, fit, and finish.

 This information has been sourced, reviewed and adapted from materials provided by Radiant Vision Systems.

 For more information on this source, please visit Radiant Vision Systems.